 What is the Long-term Care Insurance Program All About?

-As you get older, it's more likely that you or a dependent will need help with everyday tasks like, bathing, dressing, and eating.
+As you get older, it's more likely that you or a dependent will need help with everyday tasks such as bathing, dressing, and eating.
 70% of people 65 or older can expect to use some form of long-term care during their lives.

 Medicaid and Medicare pay for many services, but they are not designed to cover long-term care.
 Long-term care insurance fills the gap by paying for care that you need when you cannot safely care for yourself.
 That care may be received at home, in the community, or in a nursing home.

 Why Would I Want Long-term Care Insurance?